 Nokia X is a lot less about the hardware and way more about its software.
-Although on the inside it runs Android 4.1.2 Jelly Bean, but on the outside it looks nothing like it.
+Although on the inside it runs Android 4.1.2 Jelly Bean, on the outside, it looks nothing like it.
 Nokia has made sure, anybody looking at its interface finds nothing remotely Google about it.

 Starting with the homescreen instead of app shortcuts you have app tiles which are resizeable and you can change their colors as well.

-You can even uninstall an app by long tapping on any tile and then hitting the "X" mark on the tile.
-All apps that you install come as a tile on the homescreen.
+You can even uninstall an app by long tapping on any tile and then hit the "X" mark on the tile.
+All apps that you install come as a tile on the home screen.
 Therefore this single interface behaves as the homescreen as well as the app drawer.

 Swiping to the left of right takes you to the Nokia FastLane which we have already talked about.
 Its like the central console of the entire UI.
 You will receive your notifications, multitask and interact with apps right through here.